Syllabus for Hydrology and Water Resource Management

 60 credits in Earth Sciences.
 15 credits in mathematics and 5 credits in statistics are recommended.

 After completion of the course the student should be able to

 - describe the water cycle and its driving processes

 - apply the water-balance equation to various hydrological problems in time and space

 - measure important components of the water cycle, especially flow measurements in streams

 - describe how components of the water cycle are influenced by human activity

 - analyse hydrological data and municipal planning in order to evaluate water resource management in an area

-- conduct and write a report on the results obtained from an individual project
+- write a report on the results obtained during a short field course

 - Latest syllabus (applies from Autumn 2020)